Inclusion and SEND Information

 - Educational Psychology – Dr Anita Soni, Deborah Benjamin and Sam Samra

-- Pupil and School Support – Victoria Cox
+- Pupil and School Support – Vicky Cox

 - Occupational Therapists – Katie Green, Janet Tighe